lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

 ### Assemble your first set (leftmost)

-Now we're going to turn two pairs into a veritable foursome of 18650s.
+Now we're going to turn two pairs into a veritable foursome of 18650s in a 2S2P configuration.

 1. Take the pair of cells with no plastic piece and the shortest nickel strip and place it **positive side up** with the nickel strip facing off to the right.
 1. Take the pair of cells with the plastic piece, the longest nickel strip, and the 2nd longest nickel strip, and place it **positive side down** with the longest nickel strip facing to the right, hovering over the positive side of the other pair of cells